OpenNebula/website/content/quick_start/try_opennebula/opennebula_learning_environment/create_an_emulated_environment_with_minione.md

 <!--# Create an Emulated Environment with miniONE -->

-++++ + = check out later

-In this tutorial, we'll install an OpenNebula Front-end and a KVM hypervisor on a single server in under ten minutes, using **miniONE**, the installation script provided by OpenNebula.

 The miniONE tool is a simple Bash script that allows you to install an OpenNebula Front-end with a single command.
-All the OpenNebula services needed to use, manage and run the cloud will be installed on this single server.
+It installs quickly and easily and is a great tool for learning and evaluation.
+After running **miniONE**, all the OpenNebula services needed to use, manage and run the cloud will be installed on a single Front-end.

-The miniONE tool offers two installation options:

-1. Install minione with no options, by running the command:

->```
->bash minione
->```

-> In this case miniONE installs the Front-end and a KVM hypervisor node on the local machine.
-With this configuration you will be able to deploy VMs to the local machine, but you will _not_ be able to provision remote resources, since this type of installation uses a private IP address for communicating with VMs.
+This tutorial covers installation of a Front-end and KVM hypervisor node on the local machine.
+The resulting installation uses a private IP for communication between the Front-end and Virtual Machines, so it is not suitable for deploying resources to remote infrastructure.

-2. Install minione with the Front-end option, by running the command:

->```
->bash minione --frontend
->```

->With this option, miniONE installs _only_ the OpenNebula Front-end -- it does not install the KVM hypervisor.
-The installed Front-end uses a public IP address for communication, so you can use this Front-end to provision resources in remote infrastructure.

-In this tutorial, we will install miniONE with no options.
 With this setup, during installation miniONE will:

 - Install a KVM hypervisor on the local machine
-- Automatically download a Virtual Machine template for the Alpine Linux 3.20 OS from the [OpenNebula Marketplace]+++put link
+- Automatically download a Virtual Machine template for the Alpine Linux 3.20 OS from the [OpenNebula Marketplace](https://marketplace.opennebula.io/))

-After installation, we will use the [Sunstone UI]+insert link to try out and manage these components.
+After installation, we will use the [Sunstone UI]({{% relref fireedge_sunstone %}}) to try out and manage these components.

-{{< alert title="Tip" color="success" >}}
-This is not the only thing you can do with miniONE: Installing with the `--frontend` flag allows you to deploy cloud clusters on remote infrastructure.
-This is covered in [Quick Start: OpenNebula Evaluation Environment]({{% relref "opennebula_evaluation_environment/" %}}).
-{{< /alert >}}

-But in this particular tutorial, we'll do the single Front-end install + KVM host.

 To install an OpenNebula Front-end using miniONE, we’ll need to complete the following high-level steps:

 > 1. Ensure that the host server meets the installation requirements.
 > 2. Download and run the miniONE script.
 > 3. Verify the installation.

+{{< alert title="Tip" color="success" >}}
+To use miniONE for provisioning resources to remote infrastructure, see the tutorials in [Quick Start: OpenNebula Evaluation Environment]({{% relref "opennebula_evaluation_environment" %}}).
+{{< /alert >}}

+## Step 1: Verify Installation Requirements

 To run the miniONE script, you will need a physical or virtual server with a fresh installation of a supported operating system, with the latest software updates and without any customizations.
 The server will need an internet connection to download software packages during installation.